Asuka Langley Soryu: Characterization and themes

 Overwhelmed by the fear of being alone, the young woman shows that she has a great and morbid need for the Eva, even more than her colleague Shinji has.
 In a scene from the twenty-fifth episode, she excoriates the Evangelion unit as a "worthless piece of junk", but immediately admits "I'm the junk".
 In the director's cut version of the twenty-second episode, two scenes set in the ninth and fifteenth episodes were added, in which Asuka appears frustrated in front of the sliding door of her room and after the kiss with Shinji; from Asuka's dialogue that overlaps these scenes, it becomes clear that she has been looking for help and love from Shinji.
 Her self-love represents an act of psychological compensation to be recognized in the eyes of other people.
 After her mother's mental illness, she represses her sadness and eventually decides to not cry anymore and to behave like an adult with a reaction formation.
 Her memories related to her past and her mother are repressed and removed from her consciousness during this phase.
 In the last episodes, Asuka completely loses her self-confidence.
 She develops a deep disgust with herself and suffers from separation anxiety.
 The caption "attachment behavior" (愛着行動) also appears in the same episodes.
-The word attachment in psychology can also refer to the emotional bond that is established between the mother and her child; while Asuka's behavior is that of "attachment", Rei's is made up of "bonds".
+The word attachment in psychology can also refer to the emotional bond that is established between the mother and her child; Asuka therefore boards the Eva-02 like a child who instinctively clings to its mother figure.